Capdata90/Anthony-Volpe-improvement/README.md

 # Anthony Volpe: Performance Optimization & Predictive Analytics

 ##  Executive Summary
 This repository houses a multi-layered analytical project dedicated to optimizing the performance of **Anthony Volpe** (New York Yankees, SS).
 By leveraging **Statcast (MLBAM)** data and player-tracking insights inspired by my experience with **Hawk-Eye Innovations**, this project aims to identify marginal gains in Volpe's batting profile and defensive range to maximize his WAR (Wins Above Replacement).
+I beleive that Volpe is great player who can improve a lot if he is healthy and become the NYY SS for long term.

 ---